 Is it banal to say that COVID 19 presents serious, prolonged and multi-faceted challenges to almost every organisation?
 As the consequences of COVID 19 unfold, company risk profiles are changing, almost beyond recognition.
-In this article, Denia Ellul and Dominic Fisher explore the implications of this crisis from a business continuity perspective.

 Businesses sustain livelihoods.
 As we can see all around us, owners and managers will invariably do what they can to survive.
 On the other hand, business continuity planning is not about being in ‘survival mode’, but rather planning ahead.
 As the mantra goes, ‘fail to prepare and prepare to fail’.